terrestris/maven-semantic-release/README.md

 ## Getting started

 * Install `semantic-release` and add `maven-semantic-release` as a plugin (https://semantic-release.gitbook.io/semantic-release/usage/plugins)
+* Make sure that the `@semantic-release/git` plugin runs after this plugin and includes the `pom.xml` if you want to use it.
 * Configure `mavenSettingsPath` or ensure that a maven settings file exists in the expected path

 ## Options